Thrive Inventory by Shopventory allows you to easily filter your inventory and reports by Category.

 Deleting a category will not delete the products associated with it— it will simply remove the category from your products.

-NOTE: Deleted Categories will still appear on Inventory Reports for historical recordkeeping.
+NOTE: Deleted Categories will not appear on Inventory Reports for historical record keeping.